top of page

 We act for individuals who have been physically or psychologically injured as a result of intentional violence.
 These cases arise in a wide range of situations, including incidents in bars, workplaces, residential buildings, and other public or private settings .

-They are often more complex than typical injury claims in Ontario, particularly where responsibility extends beyond the person who committed the assault.
+They are often more complex than typical personal injury claims in Ontario, particularly where responsibility extends beyond the person who committed the assault.

 What is a civil assault claim?